Learning Objectives

 Additionally, please read the section on sets (only this section, not the rest of the chapter):

 It helps to play with a Python interpreter while reading.
-Open up Visual Studio Code’s terminal and start Python (e.g., run python3
+Open up Visual Studio Code’s terminal and start Python (e.g., run python3 or py at the command prompt), then try out the examples for yourself.

 Testing Your Knowledge